m4ttsch/omscs-notes-notes/computer-networks/software-defined-networking.md

 Third, SDN provides the network operator direct control.
 Rather than requiring network operators to configure each device individually with indirect configuration, SDN allows an operator to write a control program that directly affects the data plane.

-This doesn’t mean that routers are no longer important!
+This doesn't mean that routers are no longer important!

 Routers should still forward traffic since router hardware is specialized to forward traffic at very high rates.
 In addition, routers should still collect measurements such as a traffic statistics and topology information.

 However, there is no inherent reason that a router needs to compute routes.
-Even though routing has conventionally operated as a distributed computation of forwarding tables, that computation doesn’t need to run on the routers.
+Even though routing has conventionally operated as a distributed computation of forwarding tables, that computation doesn't need to run on the routers.

 Rather, the computation could be logically centralized and controlled from a centralized control program.